 One of the most important tools in your job application arsenal is a cover letter.
 If it is true that a resume is like an appetizer to a hiring manager, then the cover letter is like the main ditch for determining if the candidate will proceed to the next stage of the recruitment process (in some instances, the reverse may be the case).

-A cover letter allows you to target the recruiter and job in a more direct manner; highlighting your skills in a way your resume cannot.
+A cover letter allows you to target the recruiter and job more directly; highlighting your skills in a way your resume cannot.
 Click To Tweet It is also your sales copy to show the employer why the job is of interest to you and why you’re the one he or she must hire.

 Therefore, ensure to put some thought into crafting this real estate.
-Be diligent in your research of the company; understand whom to address your copy to and skillfully highlight the keywords that are relevant to the job while demonstrating that your personality fits the organization’s culture – that is if it actually does.
+Be diligent in your research of the company; understand whom to address your copy to and skillfully highlight the keywords relevant to the job while demonstrating that your personality fits the organization’s culture – that is, if it actually does.

 4. Not knowing the company you’re applying to

-You’ve read the job application and you’ve made your resume waterproof.
-Now, you just want to quickly send in your resume so it can be the first thing the recruiter will see.
+You’ve read the job application, and you’ve made your resume waterproof.
+Now, you want to quickly send in your resume to be the first thing the recruiter will see.
 While it can be useful to send your resume as early as possible, you miss a great opportunity if you do not research the company you’re applying to work for.

 As any recruiter will tell you, there is nothing as frustrating as calling a candidate for an interview only to find out that he or she does not know anything about the company’s business.